-In areas where there is a potential for condensation to form on the cooling surface, floor cooling requires at least one humidity sensor on the network.
+When floor cooling, it is recommended to include at least one humidity sensor on the tekmarNet® system.
 The humidity sensor measures relative humidity.
 Knowing the relative humidity and the room temperature, the House Control 406 is able to calculate the dewpoint temperature.
 Keeping the surface temperature of the slab above dewpoint while doing floor cooling will prevent condensation from forming.